Glow Old

 Buy it here

 An all-instrumental departure from the Gastr del Sol vet (who recently collaborated with Water Damage on the collective’s latest LP Instruments), Whistle From Above is a highly listenable—and at times downright hypnotic—excursion into an Americana-inflected landscape tinged with ghosts.
-Supported by some equally heavy hitting music legends and the unexpected instrumental entries of cello, trumpets, harp, analog electronics, and piano (among others, of course), the album is a heady and contemplative journey that spans the breadth of Grubbs’ musical inclinations.
+Supported by some equally heavy hitting music legends and the unexpected instrumental entries of cello, trumpets, harp, analog electronics, and piano (among others, of course), the album is a cerebral and contemplative journey that spans the breadth of Grubbs’ musical inclinations.

 Listen if you like: Jim O’Rourke’s quiet structuralism, Gastr del Sol at their most skeletal